hubblestack/pulsar/README.rst

 In other words, you can recieve real-time alerts for unscheduled file system modifications *anywhere* you want to recieve them.

-Two different methods are outlined below.
+Two different installation methods are outlined below.
 The first method is more stable (and therefore recommended).
 This method uses Salt's package manager to track versioned, packaged updates to Hubble's components.

 The second method installs directly from git.
 It should be considered bleeding edge and possibly unstable.